apigee/ansible-opdk-accelerator/README-ansible-configuration.md

 1. Update the inventory template files as indicated in
 [Ansible Inventory](README-inventory.md).

-1. Activate the ansible configuration as indicated in the section "Activate Ansible Configuration".
+1. Activate the ansible configuration as indicated in the section [Activate Ansible Configuration](#activate-ansible-configuration).

 ## Editing the Ansible configuration file template